 The Indian Nose sunrise hike is commonly completed from San Juan.
 But, this is not considered a safe route.
 Although, as part of Xela to Lake Atitlan multi-day trek, we would actually follow part of this trail that connects San Juan La Laguna to Rostro Maya.
 That’s because the Xela to Lake Atitlan trek finishes in San Pedro La Laguna.
 So, after completing the out and back Indian Nose hike, we would depart from our homestay in Santa Clara La Laguna after breakfast and hike to San Juan La Laguna to reach San Pedro, using part of the San Juan – Rostro Maya route.

 But, thankfully, we’d be hiking from Santa Clara to San Juan at around 9am, which was well after dusk.
 Plus, we wouldn’t be hiking up to Rostro Maya.
 We’d merely just pass by the base of it.
 In doing so, we have some experience in hiking part of the Rostro Maya trail from San Juan.
 It’s not a trail that we’d recommend due to safety.
-But, admittedly, it was an engaging hiking trail, that we enjoyed some speed hiking on.

 Personally, we hiked from our homestay in Santa Clara to the base of the Rostro Maya Miradors, where we then picked up the Indian Nose – San Juan trail.
 The trail itself steeply descends through the forest and provides awesome views of Lake Atitlan.
 On the way, there is a wooden Mirador that provides a sweeping lookout of the lake.
 From here, you get awesome views of the surrounding volcanoes such as Volcan San Pedro.